keptn/tutorials/site/tutorials/snippets/07/monitoring/install-sli-provider-prometheus.md

 kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/prometheus-sli-service/0.2.2/deploy/service.yaml
 ```

 We are going to add the configuration for our SLIs in terms of an SLI file that maps the _name_ of an indicator to a PromQL statement how to actually query it.
+Please make sure you are in the correct folder `examples/onboarding-carts`.

 ```
 keptn add-resource --project=sockshop --stage=production --service=carts --resource=sli-config-prometheus-selfhealing.yaml --resourceUri=prometheus/sli.yaml